2026 Education Policy

 1.0 COURSES

-to enhance the knowledge and skills of real estate professionals.
-These courses
+enhance the knowledge and skills of real estate professionals.
+These courses cover

-cover various aspects of the industry, including sales and leasing, property
+various aspects of the industry, including sales and leasing, property management,

 1.1